Are Dachshunds Still Used for Hunting?

 When you think of a hunting dog, do you ever picture a Dachshund?
-The original purpose for creating the Dachshund Breed was for hunting the pesky badger.
+The original purpose for creating the Dachshund dog breed was for hunting the pesky badger.

-The badger was considered a major pest for eating people’s crops.
-Hunters needed to have a dog that was low to the ground and able to dig through small holes to get to their prey.
+Back in the day, the badger was considered a major pest for eating people’s crops.
+Hunters needed to have a dog that was low to the ground and able to dig through small holes in order to get to their prey.

 The Dachshund Name: